spacepatcher/firehol-ip-aggregator/README.md

 There are several API-functions for obtaining various information about feeds:

 * POST `/search` - retrieve all information about requested IP or CIDR format objects
+* GET `/search/ip` - retrieve all information about single requested IP or CIDR format object
 * GET `/feeds` - retrieve all information about feeds
 * GET `/feed/info` - retrieve all available information about the feed by its name
 * GET `/feeds/categories` - retrieve all feed categories